 - Use great ingredients.
 But not too great.
 The cheese has to have a lot of flavor but not be so sharp it loses that great meltability.

 - Don’t use pre-shredded cheese.
 It has anti-clumping agents.

-- And make your own bread crumbs for the topping.
+- Make your own bread crumbs for the topping.
 Don’t even think about canned or boxed.
-Especially don’t use Panko.
+And especially don’t use Panko.
 There’s something about panko that’s dull and lifeless and it will never give you the gorgeous color and just-right texture of a homemade breadcrumb.

 It’s very important, after making the White Sauce (the mixture of butter, flour, and milk) to remove it from the heat and add the cheese in small handfuls.
 It’s a lot, but be patient and let each clump of cheese melt into the sauce before going on to the next.
 That’s going to ensure your sauce doesn’t break or turn grainy.
 You don’t want to take all day about it, either, just briskly add it and whisk it in.

 Saving Money on Ultimate Macaroni & Cheese with Herbed Bread Crumbs:

 I don’t often eat Macaroni & Cheese.
 For one, it can be pretty pricey, if you want it super creamy and oozing with cheesy flavor.
 And while Macaroni & Cheese was a depression-era meal and is lauded as a “soul food” even today, Macaroni & Cheese is no longer a “cheap” or a budget meal.
 At least a good one isn’t.
 I think this ran about $8.00 with all ingredients on sale and would be about twice that if you weren’t shopping carefully.